thsu93/Noms-Calculator/README.md

 # Noms-Calculator

-Create a food diary that tracks Recommended Dietary Allowances (RDAs), using a modified version of NoahTren's NOMS library
+A food diary that tracks meals and measures Recommended Dietary Allowances (RDAs), using a modified version of NoahTren's NOMS library.

+Future plans:
+* Finish converting to GUI
+* Improved data dict structure for ease of manipulation/easier to read JSON output
+* Allow for removal/editing of already input amounts of food
+* Allow for importing of JSON files to rebuild